ss108/ss108/README.md

 # Welcome to Samier's GitHub

 I'm a software engineer --> lawyer --> software engineer.

-I currently work at Trellis, a legal tech startup, on the Machine Learning Team.
+I currently work at Steward.

+Prior, I was Trellis, a legal tech startup, where I was on the Machine Learning Team.

 ## Basics of my CV